hrichharms/crystal-autogui/README.md

 # crystal-autogui

-GUI Automation Library for Crystal using C-native X11 api bindings
+GUI Automation Functionality for Crystal by linking with X11 C bindings.

 ## Installation